 - You want the highest return in the first year: Bankinter Digital (2.15% × 6m) → MyInvestor (2.10% × 12m)

-- You want simplicity with no expiration dates: Trade Republic
+- You want simplicity without expiration dates: Trade Republic

-- You want everything in a comprehensive Spanish bank: MyInvestor or Openbank
+- You want everything in a full-service Spanish bank: MyInvestor or Openbank

-- You are self-employed/freelance: any — none require a paycheck
+- You’re self-employed/freelance: any of them — none require a pay stub

 Conclusion

-There's no excuse for leaving your money idle in 2026.
-With interest-bearing accounts available from day one and guaranteed by the European FGD, earning between 2% and 2.15% APR is easy and risk-free.
-The optimal strategy: use the promotional offer with the highest APR, and when it matures, evaluate whether there is a new, better offer or whether to keep the permanent account with the best rate available at that time.
+There’s no excuse to let your money sit idle in 2026.
+With interest-bearing accounts available from day one without a pay stub and guaranteed by the European Deposit Guarantee Scheme (EDGS), earning between 2% and 2.15% APR is simple and risk-free.
+The optimal strategy: use the promotional offer with the highest APR, and when it expires, evaluate whether there’s a new, better offer or if you should keep the permanent account with the best rate available at that time.